How Kids are Bypassing Porn Content Filters

 2 - Proxies and VPN’s

 The most common technical bypass childrens use are Virtual Private Network (VPN).
 These solutions allow a kid to create their own connection to the outside world, which in turn allows them to bypass any controls that might exist on the network.
-By design, these tunnelled networks have their own rules, and if your kid is using it they do have the ability to see whatever they want unobstructed.
+By design, these networks have their own rules, and if your kid is using it they do have the ability to see whatever they want unobstructed.

 VPN’s, unfortunately, are very tricky to deal with.
 There are VPN applications that need to be installed on the machine (e.g., phone, notebook, desktop) or VPN’s that get installed in the browser via extensions or plugins.
+We have prepared a guide to help you disable extensions on your browsers to help curve the use of browser VPNs.

 Recommended Solution: The most effective approach is to restrict your child's ability to install and uninstall applications on their mobile or notebook devices.
 Too often we have parents that want to deploy solutions on the devices of their kids, but they fail to take the basic steps into consideration - the most effective being roles / permissions.